crcn/tandem-old/README.md

 ### Integrates with your codebase

-Templates compile down to vanilla code.
+Paperclip compiles to highly optimized

 ### Simple